Stockport School: Academics

 The school has a curriculum philosophy that is published online, that aims to give Key Stage 3 pupils (years 7–9) a broad foundations for their Key Stage 4 core subjects and options.
 The school operates a two-week cycle curriculum of 52 one-hour units.

+Lower School

 All Key Stage 3 groups study English, Mathematics, Science, Religious Studies, Languages, Technology, Drama, Art, Music, ICT and Physical Education.
 There is some banding and setting.
 Modern languages are important; German, Spanish and French are taught, and the school has accredited International School status.
 Options are chosen in Year 9; these are GCSEs, BTECs and ASDAN courses.

+Upper School

 The Year 10 and 11 curriculum is academic.
 Core English Baccalaureate GCSE subjects of English, English Literature, Mathematics, a Humanities subject of either Geography or History, and at least one Modern Foreign Language are studied, with either Combined Science or the three separate Sciences (Biology, Chemistry and Physics) to GCSE level.
 These are taught in ability sets while the single additional optional subjects are generally in Mixed ability groups.